-If you are a young researcher, or eventually still finishing your studies, you’ll probably notice that your academic environment revolves around certain research topics, probably linked to your department or to the interest of your mentor and direct colleagues.
-For example, if your department is currently doing research in nanotechnology applied to medicine, it is only a natural that you feel compelled to follow this line of research – for its hopefully something you feel familiar with and interested in – although you might take your own twists and turns along your career.
+If you are a young researcher, or even still finishing your studies, you’ll probably notice that your academic environment revolves around certain research topics, probably linked to your department or to the interest of your mentor and direct colleagues.
+For example, if your department is currently doing research in nanotechnology applied to medicine, it is only natural that you feel compelled to follow this line of research.
+Hopefully, it’s something you feel familiar with and interested in – although you might take your own twists and turns along your career.

 Many scientists end up continuing their academic legacy during their professional careers, writing about their own practical experiences in the field and adapting classic methodologies to a present context.
 However, each and every researcher dreams about being a pioneer in a subject one day, by discovering a topic that hasn’t been approached before by any other scientist.
 This is a research gap.

 Research gaps are particularly useful for the advance of science, in general.
 Finding a research gap and having the means to develop a complete and sustained study on it can be very rewarding for the scientist (or team of scientists), not to mention how its new findings can positively impact our whole society.

 How many times have you felt that you have finally formulated THAT new and exciting question, only to find out later that it had been addressed before?
 Probably more times than you can count.